Sicilian Defence, Chekhover Variation

 On move four White ignores the standard opening principle to not develop the queen too early in the game.
 Although the Chekhover Variation is somewhat rare at grandmaster level, it is not uncommon among amateurs.

-The Encyclopaedia of Chess Openings (ECO) assigns code B53 to this opening.
+The Encyclopaedia of Chess Openings assigns code B53 to this opening.

 Main line: 4...Nc6

-Black's main response to the Chekhover Variation is 4...
-Nc6 immediately attacking White's queen, leading to:
+Black's main response to the Chekhover Variation is 4...Nc6 immediately attacking White's queen, leading to: